hercules261188/cpp-oop-homeworks-and-my-solutions-ktu/ImageProcessing/README.md

-# 📰 Simple Image Process Operations with C++
+<h1 align="center">🖼 🖌 Simple Image Process Operations with C++</h1>

-This program is read bytes from binary file to create image to txt file and then to do some image processing operations on it.
+<p align="center">This program is read bytes from binary file to create image to txt file and then to do some image processing operations on it.</p>

 <table align="center">
     <thead>